Nursery - Seedlings

 In Physical Development, we will develop our gross motor skills outside by playing with balls, moving around in different ways and making marks on a large scale.
 We will develop our fine motor skills by making marks with pencils and crayons, attempting using scissors and exploring a range of tools in the playdough area including taking part in dough disco.

-In Understanding the World, we will talk about people in our family. and who are familiar to us.
-We will explore the school grounds and Autumn by making simple observations.
-We will explore different materials.
-We will look at books to learn about different places.
-We will use interactive toys to develop our technology skills.
+In Understanding the World, we will talk about people in our family and people who are familiar to us.
+We will explore the school environment and the season Autumn.
+We will play with interactive toys to develop our technology skills.
+We will learn about the Christianity festival Harvest.

 In Expressive Arts and Design, we will use the wooden blocks to build different buildings.
 We will use paint, glue and scissors to make pictures and models.
-We will learn the following nursery rhymes 'If You're Happy and You Know It', 'Heads, Shoulders, Knees and Toes', 'Tommy Thumb' and 'Dingle Dangle Scarecrow'.
+We will play different musical instruments and talk about the sounds they make.

 Here is our long term plan